banjomasterpete/Teensy-Gurdy/README.md

 Howdy friends, here's the code I'm currently running in the Teensy Gurdy video with some added comments and the STL's for the case.
 I didn't initially intend for others to be looking at this so some details are going to be hazy, I highly suggest you watch the Notes and Volts Teensy synthesizer series as I learned how to build this project from watching my old pal Dave.
+The schematic is also the same as his TS-1 project with the addition of connecting the MPR121 to the Teensy I2C pins

 Here's a parts list for the project: